-Sushi & Co. is a restaurant and cafe onboard a cruise ship taking guests to destinations along the Baltic Sea.
-It has a modern interior design of dark and light wood furniture and fittings, warm low hanging lighting, organic patterned upholstery, cool grey walls, exposed brick panels, slate floors and a visual identity developed by Helsinki based studio Bond.
-Extending across menus, napkins, uniforms and signage, Bond’s visual identity leverages association, familiarity and the unexpected, through colour, form and type, to introduce a current Scandinavian simplicity to rich interior detail.
+Sushi & Co. is a restaurant and cafe on-board a cruise ship taking guests to destinations along the Baltic Sea.
+It has a modern interior design that mixes dark and light wood furniture, features warm low hanging lights, organic patterned upholstery, cool grey walls, exposed brick panels, slate floors and a visual identity developed by Helsinki based graphic design studio Bond.
+Extending across menus, napkins, uniforms and signage, Bond’s visual identity leverages association, familiarity and the unexpected, through colour, form and type, to introduce a current Scandinavian simplicity to a more detailed but equally precise interior.

 Where the wave and scale-like pattern, salmon red colour and fish iconography embraces familiarity and association within the context of a seafood restaurant, all the more relevant because of the restaurant’s cruise ship location, the monolinear, monospaced and condensed qualities of the logotype, punctuated by a moment of play within the ampersand, is unusual and unexpected.

 The result delivers moments of cohesion and contrast, utilises the expected and the unexpected, and draws play from utility with very few assets, an appreciation for space and reduction, interior detail and the restaurant’s Scandinavian location.
-More from Bond on BP&O.
+More work by Bond on BP&O.

 More brand identity work by Bond: